SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 ![SCS Project Structure](images/ScsProjectStructure.png)

-Negative
+> aside negative
-: Spring Cloud Streams is built on top of Spring Boot.
+> Spring Cloud Streams is built on top of Spring Boot.
 A great resource for creating your own Spring Boot applications is Spring Initializr.
 A publically hosted version is hosted here: [start.spring.io](https://start.spring.io)

 ###